jaja061198/jaja061198/README.md

 - 🌱 I’m currently learning a lot of things.
 - 👯 I’m looking to collaborate with other programmer and learn from them.
-- ⚡ Hobbies: I love to read and play guitar and kalimba
+- ⚡ Hobbies: I love to read and play guitar / kalimba
 <br>

 ### Languages and tools